 A 90° elbow or 180° U-Bend accessory fitting may be installed in the radiant tube heating system.
 Refer to Chart 3.3 for minimum distance requirements from the burner control box.
-Consult factory for CNG applications.

 When installing an Elbow or U-Bend Accessory Fitting: